Shaders

 If the pipelineFragmentShadingRate

-feature is enabled on the device, and a
+feature is enabled, and a shader is

 stage, and